Bill McKenny

-William Dee McKenny (b.
-August 4, 1940 - d.
-January 31, 2021) was an American gridiron football player.
+William Dee McKenny (August 4, 1940 - January 31, 2021) was an American gridiron football player.
 He played college football at the University of Georgia from 1959 to 1961 and was a member of the 1959 Georgia Bulldogs football team that won the Orange Bowl.

 Early life

-McKenny was born in Slayton, Minnesota to Charles and Velma McKenny in 1940.
-The family moved to Jacksonville, Florida in 1942.
+McKenny was born in Slayton, Minnesota, to Charles and Velma McKenny in 1940.
+The family moved to Jacksonville, Florida, in 1942.

 McKenny achieved stardom at Landon High, Jacksonville, Florida, capping his career there by being the MVP for the North squad in the 1958 Florida High School All Star game.
 He earned All State, AllSouthern, and All America recognition in 1957.